gouroufr/teslamate-telegram/README.md

       - GPS=True                                       # or False : includes car location map in Telegram message, default False
       - CAR_ID=1                                       # Your "n"th car in your Tesla's inventory... default 1st one
       - TIMESTAMP=bottom                               # prints the date at the [bottom|top|none] of each message, none won't prints the date
+      - DEBUG=True                                     # Display on console the bot messages / default is false